 Whether you like them or not, influencers can play a crucial part in online marketing.
-Without a doubt, this is one of the best ways to reach a huge amount of potential new clients in the most effective manner.
+Without a doubt, this is one of the best ways to reach a huge amount of potential new clients most effectively.

-The thing is when you are just starting out, finding an influencer can be a little difficult.
+The thing is, when you are just starting out, finding an influencer can be a little difficult.
 But it will pay to start small.
-We not aiming for Kim Kardashian here.
+We are not aiming for Kim Kardashian here.
 Even in your local community, there will be social media influencers.

-Creating a mutually beneficial partnership with them can be good for you and your brand and them as well.
+Creating a mutually beneficial partnership with them can also benefit you and your brand.

 6: Make payment options simple

-Something that is often forgotten by personal trainers when going online is payment options.
+Payment options are often forgotten by personal trainers when going online.

-When you were working with clients face to face, payment was simple and easy.
+When you were working with face-to-face clients, payment was simple and easy.
 And you want to do the same when you set up a business online.

 One of the easiest ways to ensure clients can sign up quickly and pay is to use online payment portals such as Paypal and Skrill.
-These allow clients that want to sign up to do so immediately without having to either use online banking or actually visit a bank to pay money into your account.
+These allow clients who want to sign up to do so immediately without having to either use online banking or actually visit a bank to pay money into their account.

 7: Don’t forget the tried and trusted traditional methods of getting clients and retaining them

-In the first part of this blog post, I went through a number of tried and trusted methods that traditional personal trainers can use to get new clients as well as retain them.
-Many of these apply to online personal trainers as well including:
+In the first part of this blog post, I went through several tried and trusted methods that traditional personal trainers can use to get new clients and retain them.
+Many of these apply to online personal trainers as well, including: